Personal Finance Guide for Veterans

 It should be understood that VA health care is not a health insurance plan.
 It is, rather, a health care system comprised of approximately 1,400 outpatient clinics and 152 medical centers nationwide according to VA for Vets.
 Services provided at these centers include standard healthcare as well as psychological counseling and physical therapy, dental care and surgery, among dozens of other offerings.
 As an added benefit, patients treated at VA facilities will also be assigned a patient advocate whose job is to help resolve issues and to facilitate a smooth healthcare process.

-Employment and Education Assistance
+Employment and education assistance

 The best way that a veteran can plan for his financial future is to consider what form of employment he will seek once he is released from duty.
 While some veterans have specific skills or an education that can be helpful in the workforce, others require retraining or primary training in order to find a job that pays sufficiently.

 The Post 9-11 GI Bill is one of the more recent benefit packages designed to help veterans afford the expense of furthering their education.
-Eligibility for this program is rather straightforward, and requires at least 90 days of total service after September 10, 2001.
-Individuals also may be eligible after 30 days of service if discharged becuase of a disability that is service related.
+Eligibility for this program is rather straightforward and requires at least 90 days of total service after September 10, 2001.
+Individuals also may be eligible after 30 days of service if discharged because of a disability that is service related.
 For more details, see the Post 9/11 GI Bill government page.

 Other employment and educational benefits may be available.
 Check the VA Benefits website.